DataSattva/GettingCleaningDataCourseProject/Code_book.md

 ---

-### columns from #3 to #68 | average of mean and standard deviation for each activity and each subject
+columns from #3 to #68 | average of mean and standard deviation for each activity and each subject
+---

-*Class of variables: numeric*
+**Class of variables: numeric**

 Average value of a 66-feature vector with time and frequency domain variables are included in the data set.
 See footnote [2].

-These signals were used to estimate variables of the feature vector for each pattern ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions):

-*tBodyAcc-XYZ,
-tGravityAcc-XYZ,
-tBodyAccJerk-XYZ,
-tBodyGyro-XYZ,
-tBodyGyroJerk-XYZ,
-tBodyAccMag,
-tGravityAccMag,
-tBodyAccJerkMag,
-tBodyGyroMag,
-tBodyGyroJerkMag,
-fBodyAcc-XYZ,
-fBodyAccJerk-XYZ,
-fBodyGyro-XYZ,
-fBodyAccMag,
-fBodyAccJerkMag,
-fBodyGyroMag,
-fBodyGyroJerkMag.*
 These signals were used to estimate variables of the feature vector for each pattern ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions): *tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag*.

 The set of variables that were estimated from these signals are: *mean(): Mean value* and *std(): Standard deviation*.